 - Granola bars

-- Fermented Foods – If the temps inside your home isn’t super hot or cold, fermented food could be a source of food.
-Plus, it has some homegrown probiotics.
-You could be eating tomatoes, carrots, pickles etc…
+- Fermented Foods – If the temps inside your home aren’t super hot or cold, fermented food could be a source of food.
+Additionally, it has some homegrown probiotics.
+Besides what’s better than eating tomatoes, carrots, pickles, etc…

 - Freeze Dried Food from Mountain House!

 - Mustard – can last up to 2 years unopened

 Non-Perishable For Hurricane Season and Other Disasters 21-44

 - Ketchup – can last up to 2 years unopened